SuliacLEGUILLOU/valentine/README.md

 ## Todo

+### Until V0.1

+- Session engine (JWT) and authorization
+- Some response_engine in charge of formatting the result of the request (Require a good dig at the middleware)
+- Proper async db query

 ### Until usable system

-- Session engine (JWT) and authorization
 - Unit test
-- Proper async db query
 - Mail engine
 - Improve log
 - Websocket

 ### Until decent system

-- Some response_engine in charge of formatting the result of the request (Require a good dig at the middleware)
 - CI/CD
 - Validator
 - Systemd service